chobbledotcom/blue-pits/_pages/board-of-directors.md

 **Meet our Trustees:**

+## **Sarah-Jayne Anderson - Acting Chair**

+Sarah's career began as a Police Constable with West Yorkshire Police.
+More recently, she transitioned to the Youth Offending Service, utilizing her skills to work with individuals with complex needs and diverse backgrounds, a role she has fulfilled for over 20 years.

+In addition to her law enforcement experience, Sarah has expanded her professional scope by working with an ALMO for a Local Authority Housing Association.
+This position allowed her to deepen her understanding of housing-related matters and the broader community.

+Recognising the value of continued learning, Sarah has chosen to complement her hands-on experience with further studies, earning a qualification in housing and letting.
+Her combined experience and education position her as a well-rounded professional with expertise in both criminal justice and housing sectors.

+## **Philip Traynor**

+Phil, with over 25 years of experience in education and teaching, currently serves as a supply teacher in the Primary Sector (KS1 and KS2).
+His extensive career includes roles as a member of the senior management team, subject leader, transition manager from KS2 to KS3, and mentor for NQTs.

+Phil authored a research paper on Comparative Education in British and German Schools for the British Council and worked on secondment for Oldham Education Authority as a Specialist Primary Teacher in a special KS3/4 High School, catering to pupils excluded from mainstream education due to emotional or behavioural difficulties.

+In addition to his teaching career, Phil is a qualified sports coach for Badminton England, coaching both juniors and adults in schools and leisure facilities.

 ## **Kathleen Ince**

 Kathleen is a Youth Offending Team (YOT) Nurse, currently working with offenders to address their healthcare needs.